 Using these techniques will take your landscape photography to the next level, and are all but required these days as we’re saturated with more and more photography content.
 The users who are making it on social media, like Instagram, are often using these techniques in one way or another to make their images stand out.
 Blurring clouds and water helps introduce contrast into your images, and keeps viewer’s attention on your images.
 While HDR and panoramas ensure that you’re able to capture every single detail in a scene.

 Having a tripod that allows you to easily create images using these techniques is essential.
 But you also need one that’s sturdy, and generally easy to take with you everywhere.
 Especially when you travel as much as I do, you need a tripod that doesn’t get in the way.
-One that’s not too heavy, and is sturdy enough to get tack sharp results with 60-second+ exposures.
+One that’s not too heavy and is sturdy enough to get tack sharp results with 60-second or longer exposures.
 That’s where the Acratech tripod comes in.

 I bought my Acratech setup 4 years ago, and haven’t ever been able to put this one down since.
 This tripod, combined with the Feisol legs has been essential to my photography.
 The system is among the most stable tripods I’ve ever used, but without the extra weight.